jku-win-dke/AISA-XMI-Mapper/README.md

 				sh:path aixm:theOrganisationAuthority
                          ] .
 #### 3.3.2.3.
 Mapping of UML classes

-Now after introducing the basic mapping methods, the mapping of elements based on their stereotype is presented:
+UML classes of AIXM 5.1.1 are mapped based on their stereotype:

 1. Stereotype **"feature"**: For each UML class with stereotype "feature" two SHACL shapes / RDFS classes are generated.
 The first SHACL shape / RDFS class extends the aixm:AIXMFeature shape and has only one property named aixm:timeSlice.
 The second SHACL shape / RDFS class extends the aixm:AIXMTimeSlice shape and is named like the UML class with the phrase "TimeSlice" added at the end.
-For each super class of the feature, a rdfs:subClassOf and sh:and statement are added to the TimeSlice.
-Furthermore, the TimeSlice holds all attributes and connections of the corresponding feature.
-The three basic methods explained above are used for mapping attributes and connections of a feature into its TimeSlice.
+For each super class of the feature, a rdfs:subClassOf and sh:and statement are added to the corresponding TimeSlice.
+Furthermore, the TimeSlice holds all attributes and connections of the corresponding feature as property shapes.
+Therefore, the three basic methods explained above are used.
 Example feature aixm:AirportHeliport with aixm:AirportHeliportTimeSlice:

 		aixm:AirportHeliport
 			a rdfs:Class , sh:NodeShape ;